kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(6\) For each launch, each tracking source must undergo validation of its accuracy.
 For each stage of flight that a launch vehicle guidance system is used as a tracking source, a tracking source that is independent of any system used to aid the guidance system must validate the guidance system data before the data is used in the flight termination decision process.

-\(7\) The launch vehicle tracking error from all sources, including data latency and any possible gaps or dropouts in tracking coverage, must be consistent with the flight safety limits of §417.213 and the flight safety system time delay of §417.221.
+\(7\) The launch vehicle tracking error from all sources, including data latency and any possible gaps or dropouts in tracking coverage, must be consistent with the flight safety limits of [[Volume 4/C Licensing/0417 Launch safety.md#§417.213   Flight safety limits analysis.|§417.213]] and the flight safety system time delay of [[Volume 4/C Licensing/0417 Launch safety.md#§417.221   Time delay analysis.|§417.221]].

 \(8\) Any planned gap in tracking coverage must not occur at the same time as any planned switching of command transmitters.